strykeforce/deadeye/docs/deployment.rst

-.. _deployment:
+.. _sect_deployment:

 **********
 Deployment
 **********

 We use `Ansible <https://docs.ansible.com>`_ to automate the deployment of the Deadeye system and its prerequisite development tools and libraries.
-Ansible is run from a local host computer that has the Deadeye repository present (called *control node* by Ansible).
+Ansible is run from a local host computer that has the ``strykeforce/deadeye`` repository present (called *control node* by Ansible).

 Currently Ansible can be run from any machine with Python 2 (version 2.7) or Python 3 (versions 3.5 and higher) installed.
 This includes Red Hat, Debian, CentOS, macOS, any of the BSDs, and so on.
 Windows is not supported for the control node, although it can run under the Windows Subsystem for Linux (WSL).
 See the `Windows FAQ <https://docs.ansible.com/ansible/latest/user_guide/windows_faq.html#can-ansible-run-on-windows>`_ for more information.